 In most cases, some small business owners in the UK opt to just do bookkeeping functions on their own.
-While this is usually part of the corporate norm, there are still many errors that small business owners commit when they are managing their books.
-Here are some of the most common bookkeeping pitfalls you should be wary of:
+While this is usually part of the corporate norm, there are still many errors that business owners commit when they are managing their books.
+Here are some of the most common small business bookkeeping pitfalls you should be wary of:

 1. The DIY Mentality